 Alexandra Park improvements

-The team aims to improve the play, recreational and leisure opportunities within the park, and enhance its aesthetic appeal by:
+In July/Aug 2018 a public consultation returned 241 responses from local residents and park users which demonstrates just how valued Alexander Park is.
+The aim of this project was to improve the play, recreational and leisure opportunities within the park, and enhance its aesthetic appeal by:

 - Undertaking works to improve informal supervision and promote feelings of security and well-being among users